Alexander Saeltzer: Academy of Music

 It was the demise of the old Astor Opera House (of 1847-1890 on Lafayette Street, between Astor Place and Eighth Avenue), that spurred New York's wealthy and socially elite to build a new opera house in what was then the more genteel neighborhood of Union Square further north up Manhattan island.
 Efforts were led by Moses H. Grinnell (1803-1877), who formed a corporation in 1852 to fund the construction of the building.
 Shares were sold at $1,000 each to raise a total of $200,000.
-When finished, the building - who was designing the Astor Library at about the same time, and had previously designed the Anshe Chesed Synagogue - was the world's largest opera venue with seats for an audience of four thousand arranged on five levels (orchestra, parquette, balcony and first, second and third tiers / balconies) and an interior height from floor to rotunda roof / dome of 80 ft.
+When finished, the building - who was designing the Astor Library Building at about the same time, and had previously designed the Anshe Chesed Synagogue - was the world's largest opera venue with seats for an audience of four thousand arranged on five levels (orchestra, parquette, balcony and first, second and third tiers / balconies) and an interior height from floor to rotunda roof / dome of 80 ft.
 It had a plush luxurious interior, and private boxes in the orchestra level, but, perhaps due to local daily newspaper editorials questioning the project's republican and common man values, was consciously somewhat less "aristocratized" / upscaled then the previous Astor Opera House had been – there, general admissions were relegated to the benches of a "cockloft" reachable only by a narrow stairway, and otherwise isolated from the gentry below, while in the new theatre many of the regular seats were relatively inexpensive.
 The stage's proscenium opening was 48 ft, with an additional 35 ft in the wings, and a depth of 70 ft from the footlights to the back wall.
 The height of the proscenium opening was 30 ft.

 The acoustics were lauded, but seating arrangement and adequate views came in for criticism.